leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0029-creepy-rig-4.md

 ### Creepy Rig (Day 4)

-I re-implemented the animation control rig (because I updated the model yesterday), added IK for legs and arms, and added "look-at" target for eyes; but I lost the screenshot for that day.
+I re-implemented the animation control rig (because I updated the model yesterday), added IK for legs and arms, and added "look-at" target for eyes.

 For much of this, I'm following along with this [tutorial][fur_dude_tutorial].